 - the financial structure and performance of the portfolio and investments

 The Investment Committee will furthermore make decisions on investments in MFIs, as well as in other areas from time to time indicated by the Board.
 The Board of Directors has appointed an investment committee, of which each member has an alternate who will replace the investment committee member in case of absence.

-For the purpose of efficient management, the Fund has opted to have its microfinance assets managed by specific Investment Managers under the supervision of the Investment Committee.
-Investment Managers make investments on behalf of the Fund on the basis of approvals from the Investment Committee or the Board as the case may be.
+For the purpose of efficient management, the Fund has opted to have its microfinance assets managed by specific Investment Advisors under the supervision of the Investment Committee.
+Investment Advisors make investments on behalf of the Fund on the basis of approvals from the Investment Committee or the Board as the case may be.
 For more information please refer to section Investment process

 The Fund has appointed Innpact S.à r.l. (“Innpact”) as General Secretary to provide certain